Annual Tuition and Fees | 2026-27

 There are no fees for students enrolled in the LLM in Taxation and Master of Legal Studies in Taxation programs.
-Students in the LLM in IP and Technology Law and LLM in International Transactions and Comparative Law programs pay the Student Bar Association (SBA) fee of $35 per semester for full-time students and $2 per unit for part-time students.
+Students in the LLM in IP and Technology Law and Master of Laws programs pay the Student Bar Association (SBA) fee of $50 per semester.

 The Board of Trustees of the University of San Francisco reserves the right to change tuition, fees, and other charges at any time without notice.
 You may find information about the university refund policy here.
 If withdrawing from school, forfeiture of all non-refundable admission deposits will be assessed for new first-year students.
 The final date to receive a refund is listed on the academic calendar.